microsoft/terminal/doc/specs/#2046 - Unified keybindings and commands, and synthesized action names.md

   the Proposal 1 example, pressing `ctrl+alt+e` to jump to "Split Pane..." should probably show a small label that displays "Split Pane..." above the list of nested commands.
+* It wouldn't be totally impossible to allow keys to be bound to an iterable command, and then simply have the key work as "open the command palette with only the commands generated by this iterable command".
+This is left as a future option, as it might require some additional technical plumbing.

 ## Appendix 1: Name generation samples for `ShortcutAction`s